-There is always excitement when it comes to a new product releasing, especially when it is one as popular as Allen & Ginter, a longtime favorite of collectors everywhere.
+There is always excitement when it comes to a new product release, especially when it is one as popular as Allen & Ginter, a longtime favorite of collectors everywhere.

-Allen & Ginter is known for its oddities, such as cryptocurrency cards which released in 2018 that set the marketplace on fire (the mini no-number back sold as high as $515 on auction).
+Allen & Ginter is known for its oddities, such as cryptocurrency cards that were released in 2018 and set the marketplace on fire (the mini no-number back sold as high as $515 on auction).

 Adding to the excitement of non-athlete autograph and relic cards is a class of stellar rookies such as Fernando Tatis Jr, Pete Alonso, Vladimir Guerrero Jr, and Eloy Jimenez.
 While I know many of you will want to get your hands on these new rookie autos, the question is when do you buy?
 Should you buy right away or wait until the excitement dies down and buy in a few weeks?
 Let’s look at a few of last year’s stellar rookies and see if we can figure out a game plan.